Combinatorial Proofs in Bordered Heegaard Floer homology: Relations on the mapping class groupoid

 \subsubsection{Triangle}

 For the triangle relation, the Heegaard diagram for one of the possible cases is shown in Figure \ref{fig:diagtriangle}.
 The other cases differ from this one only by switching the ordering of the points and underslides with overslides.
-The enumeration of generators, and which pairs of generators can be cancelled, remain the same.
+The enumeration of generators, and which pairs of generators can be cancelled, are essentially similar.

 The roles of the numbered pairs are as follows: \begin{itemize} \item Arcslide 1: $C=2, B=1$. \item Arcslide 2: $C=1, B=2$. \item Arcslide 3: $C=2, B=1$. \end{itemize} Only the sequence $YXY$ is forbidden.
 For that sequence, pair 1 must be occupied after the first arcslide, and therefore after the second arcslide, so type $Y$ is not possible at the third arcslide.
 The possible types are: \begin{itemize} \item $_{(*)}X_{(*)}X_{(*)}X_{(*)}$ \item $_{(2)}Y_{(1)}X_{(1)}X_{(1)}$ \item $_{(1)}X_{(1)}Y_{(2)}X_{(2)}$ \item $_{(2)}X_{(2)}X_{(2)}Y_{(1)}$ \item $_{(2)}Y_{(1)}Y_{(2)}X_{(2)}$ \item $_{(1)}X_{(1)}Y_{(2)}Y_{(1)}$ \item $_{(2)}Y_{(1)}Y_{(2)}Y_{(1)}$ \item $_{(1)}X_{(1)}Y_{(2)}X_{(2)}$ \end{itemize}